63rd Venice International Film Festival: Corto Cortissimo

-The secret story of Russian cinema
+Retrospective - The Secret Story of Russian cinema

-Special monografic section on the Secret story of Russian cinema from 1934 to 1974.
+Special retrospective section of the Russian cinema, from 1934 to 1974:

-Joaquim Pedro de Andrade
+Retrospective - Joaquim Pedro de Andrade

-This is a special section dedicated to the Brazilian movie-maker, Joaquim Pedro de Andrade, one of the fathers of new cinema and a famous renewal of Brazilian cinema.
+This is a special section dedicated to the Brazilian filmmaker Joaquim Pedro de Andrade, one of the fathers of Cinema Novo.
 His daughter, Alice de Andrade, also a producer, restored the fourteen works that constitute all of her father's filmography.

-Secret History of Italian Cinema 3
+Retrospective - Secret History of Italian Cinema 3

-Special monographic sessions dedicated to the secret story of Italian film from 1937 to 1979.
+Special retrospective section to the Italian cinema, from 1937 to 1979.
 This is the third part of the retrospective of Italian Film, initiated at the 61st Venice International Film Festival.

-Autonomous sections
+Independent Sections

 Venice International Film Critics' Week

 The following feature films were selected to be screened as In Competition for the 21st Venice International Film Critics' Week:

 Venice Days

 The following films were selected for the 3rd edition of Venice Days (Giornate Degli Autori) autonomous section: